HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 !!! info "If neither of these attributes is provided:"

-    1. LiveSync checks if a saved library was previously pulled using the `dxclient livesync push-wcm-design-library command` and use that as basis.
+    1. LiveSync checks if a saved library was previously pulled using the `dxclient livesync push-wcm-design-library command` and uses that as basis.
     2. If no saved library is detected, a list of WCM Design Libraries is displayed.
 You can select a WCM Design Library to pull.

     ```shell title="Sample WCM Design Library Selection Prompt"